Affiliate links on Android Authority may earn us a commission. Learn more.

 How to check Wi-Fi signal strength on your iPhone or iPad

 There’s no built-in method of getting more details, even in iOS 16 and iPadOS 16.
-You may be able to learn something in your router’s official app, but if not, it’s time to hit the App Store for additional tools.
+You may be able to learn something through your router’s official app, but if not, it’s time to hit the App Store for additional tools.

 The best is probably Apple’s AirPort Utility app, which is meant for the company’s defunct AirPort accessories, but offers a Wi-Fi Scan button with dBm metrics.
-To enable that, however, you’ll have to open your iPhone or iPad’s Settings app, select AirPort Utility, then toggle on Wi-Fi Scanner.
+To enable that, you’ll have to open your iPhone or iPad’s Settings app, select AirPort Utility, then toggle on Wi-Fi Scanner.
 You should toggle scanning off when you’re done, since regularly pinging Wi-Fi devices consumes extra power.

 Typically, Windows 11 refuses to display signal strength using anything but a simple icon, whether you’re looking at the system tray or details in the Settings app.